thoughts and things I've learned along the way đ

 def transcribe(audio):

-# load audio and pad/trim it to fit 30 seconds
+# Load audio and pad/trim it to fit 30 seconds

 audio = whisper.load_audio(audio)